vanHeemstraSystems/azure-fundamentals-headstart/1000/README.md

-# 1000 - Cloud Concepts - Principles of cloud computing
+# 1000 - Cloud Concepts - Principles of Cloud Computing

-Based on "Cloud Concepts - Principles of cloud computing" at https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/
+Based on "Cloud Concepts - Principles of Cloud Computing" at https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/

 Explore the core concepts of cloud computing and how it can help your business.